Exploring the Co-SIMP dark matter model using the 21-cm signal from the dark ages: Prospects of detections

 Fig.~\ref{fig:snr_fixed_cint} shows the variation of the SNR in the $k-z$ plane for $\cint=1$.
 For all three configurations, the SNR peaks at $k=0.46$ Mpc$^{-1}$ and $z=49.78$.
 This behaviour arises because the mid-$k$ regime is less affected by the dominance of cosmic variance at low-$k$ and thermal noise at high-$k$.
 Furthermore, the SNR peaks around $z=50$, corresponding to the epoch where the amplitude of the power spectrum itself is maximal (see Fig.~\ref{fig:noise_spectra_zprofile}).
 For the minimal experimental setup (configuration G), the maximum SNR achieved is $4.06$ for $\cint=1.0$, which increases to $5.82$ and further to $18.405$ under improved experimental setups, configuration A and B, respectively.

 To explore this dependence more comprehensively, we set the wavenumber at its optimal value of $k=0.46$ Mpc$^{-1}$ and depict the variation of SNR in the $\cint-z$ plane in Fig.~\ref{fig:snr_fixed_k}.
 Here, the overall maximum occurs at $z=61.89$ with $\cint=3.0$.
 This behaviour is physically driven by the fact that for high redshifts ($z\gtrsim 50$), the power spectrum amplitude increases with $\cint$, whereas the trend begins to reverse for $z\lesssim50$ (as discussed in Sec.~\ref{sec:darkage_ps}).
 For configuration G, the maximum SNR found in this plane is $4.49$.
 This value increases to $4.61$ and $14.58$ for configurations A and B, respectively.
 Furthermore, the same is explored in the $k-\cint$ plane at $z=50$, as shown in Fig.~\ref{fig:snr_fixed_z}.
 The figure illustrates that the maximum SNR reaches $5.44$ for configuration G, which increases to $5.73$ and $18.12$ for configurations A and B, respectively.
+Thus, a broader exploration of the parameter space shows that the maximum SNR for Configuration~G is $5.44$, attained at $z = 49.78$, $k = 1.0\,\mathrm{Mpc}^{-1}$, and $\cint = 2.3$.
+For Configurations~A and~B, the corresponding maximum SNR values increase to $5.73$ and $18.12$, respectively.

 Furthermore, we estimate the detection significance for measuring the spherically averaged 21-cm power spectrum, considering its evolution across different redshifts and scales.
 For this calculation, the Fisher analysis includes both CV noise (Eq.~\ref{eq:CV_noise}), which is important on large scales, and instrumental thermal noise (Eq.~\ref{eq:thermal_noise}).
 The analysis is performed using eight redshift bins that span the frequency range $8.305 \leq \nu \leq 43.305$ MHz (with $\Delta \nu=5$ MHz) and 11 logarithmically spaced wavenumber bins from $k= 0.01$ to 1.484 ${\rm Mpc}^{-1}$ (with bin width $\Delta (\ln{k})=0.5$).
 As with the global signal, we evaluate the statistical significance of detecting the power spectrum in two scenarios: (i) distinguishing the signal from a null hypothesis (zero signal), dominated by foregrounds and noise, and (ii) distinguishing the co-SIMP signal from the standard $\Lambda$CDM signal.